Unisolver: PDE-Conditional Transformers Towards Universal Neural PDE Solvers: Conclusion

 To break the generalization bottleneck, this paper presents Unisolver as a PDE-conditional Transformer, which stems from the theoretical analysis of the PDE-solving process.
-Concretely, Unisolver proposes a complete set of PDE components and embeds these components into domain-wise and point-wise deep conditions separately for deep conditions.
+Concretely, Unisolver identifies and systematically encodes a complete set of PDE components into domain-wise and point-wise deep conditions separately and specifically.
 By integrating these conditions with Transformers through a decoupled mechanism, Unisolver can handle universal PDE components and achieve consistent state-of-the-art results across three challenging, large-scale benchmarks.
-Extensive analyses are provided to verify the performance, generalizability and scalability of our model.
+Extensive analyses are provided to demonstrate the effectiveness, generalizability and scalability of our model.